xlnsresearch/xlns/_sources/xlnstorch/visualization.rst.txt

 Dependencies
 ------------

-The vizualization module has optional dependencies:
+The visualization module has optional dependencies:

 - **matplotlib**: Required for the plotting functions.
 - **graphviz**: Required for ``make_autograd_graph``